PepeAlex/Numpy_for_Beginners/README.md

 ## Author: Alexander Pepe

-  This project is research about NumPy-random, your subset and your function.
+  This project is research about NumPy-random, your subsets and your functions.
 I briefly describe Numpy, how to install and what you need to use it.
+After that I also describe Numpy.random and its function.
+The propouse of this project is also delivery it in the Jupyter Notebook, so you will find the file named Prog_data.ipynb to see every topics in detail.

-## Sumari
+## Summary

    ### 1 - Introduction
    - What is Numpy